EnesFurkanKaya/DIA-2024-2025-Alternative-Exercise/README.md

 make setup_python
 ```

-Make sure to update your python interpreter to the .venv path in your workspace:
+Make sure to update your python interpreter path to the .venv path in your workspace:
 ".../DIA-2024-2025-Alternative-Exercise/.venv/bin/python"

 For Visual Studio Code: